 The Whiteley Protocol® ensures that our scans examine all of the veins in the legs.
 This allows us to identify all of the causes of vein problems and, in turn, tailor treatment plans for optimum results.

-Most clinics do not check for pelvic vein reflux in women.
+Furthermore most clinics do not check for pelvic vein reflux in women.
 For 1 in 7 women, pelvic varicose veins are the major cause of the leg varicose veins.
-If the pelvic veins are not identified and treated, the varicose veins in the leg will return.
+If the pelvic veins are not identified and don’t receive treatment, the varicose veins in the leg will return.
 Our published results show that the best way to identify pelvic varicose veins is by having a full pelvic scan to identify which veins need treating.
 Under The Whiteley Protocol®, all patients with varicose veins arising from the pelvis are offered this scan.

 The Whiteley Clinic has a dedicated programme of continual research and development which means our recurrence rates after vein surgery are as low as it is possible to get.
 To book a consultation or to find out more about The Whiteley Protocol® please call 0330 058 1850 or email email@example.com